History of Iran: 1953: U.S. aided coup removes Mosaddeq

 Two years later, premier Hassan Ali Mansur was assassinated and the internal security service, SAVAK, became more violently active.
-In the 1970s, leftist guerilla groups such as Mujaheddin-e-Khalq (MEK), emerged and attacked regime and foreign targets.
+In the 1970s, leftist guerilla groups such as Mujaheddin-e-Khalq (MEK), emerged and contributed to overthrowing the Shah during the 1979 Iranian Revolution.

 Nearly a hundred Iran political prisoners were killed by the SAVAK during the decade before the revolution and many more were arrested and tortured.
 The Islamic clergy, headed by the Ayatollah Ruhollah Khomeini (who had been exiled in 1964), were becoming increasingly vociferous.

 Iran greatly increased its defense budget and by the early 1970s was the region's strongest military power.
-Bilateral relations with its neighbor Iraq were not good, mainly due to a dispute over the Shatt al-Arab waterway.
+Bilateral relations with Iraq were not good, mainly due to a dispute over the Shatt al-Arab waterway.
 In November 1971, Iranian forces seized control of three islands at the mouth of the Persian Gulf; in response, Iraq expelled thousands of Iranian nationals.
 Following a number of clashes in April 1969, Iran abrogated the 1937 accord and demanded a renegotiation.

 In mid-1973, the Shah returned the oil industry to national control.
 Following the Arab-Israeli War of October 1973, Iran did not join the Arab oil embargo against the West and Israel.
-Instead, it used the situation to raise oil prices, using the money gained for modernization and to increase defense spending.
+Instead, it used the situation to raise oil prices, using the money gained for modernisation and to increase defense spending.

-A border dispute between Iraq and Iran was resolved with the signing of the Algiers Accord on March 6, 1975.
+A border dispute between Iraq and Iran was resolved with the signing of the Algiers Accord on 6 March 1975.

 Contemporary period

-Revolution and the Islamic Republic (1979 to present )
+Revolution and the Islamic Republic (1979 to present)

 The Iranian Revolution, also known as the Islamic Revolution, was the revolution that transformed Iran from an absolute monarchy under Shah Mohammad Reza Pahlavi to an Islamic republic under Ayatollah Ruhollah Khomeini, one of the leaders of the revolution and founder of the Islamic Republic.
 Its time span can be said to have begun in January 1978 with the first major demonstrations, and concluded with the approval of the new theocratic Constitution—whereby Ayatollah Khomeini became Supreme Leader of the country—in December 1979.

-In between, Mohammad Reza Pahlavi left the country for exile in January 1979 after strikes and demonstrations paralyzed the country, and on February 1, 1979 Ayatollah Khomeini returned to Tehran.
-The final collapse of the Pahlavi dynasty occurred shortly after on February 11 when Iran's military declared itself "neutral" after guerrillas and rebel troops overwhelmed troops loyal to the Shah in armed street fighting.
-Iran officially became an Islamic Republic on April 1, 1979, when Iranians overwhelmingly approved a national referendum to make it so.
+In between, Mohammad Reza Pahlavi left the country for exile in January 1979 after strikes and demonstrations paralyzed the country, and on 1 February 1979, Ayatollah Khomeini returned to Tehran.
+The final collapse of the Pahlavi dynasty occurred shortly after on 11 February when Iran's military declared itself "neutral" after guerrillas and rebel troops overwhelmed troops loyal to the Shah in armed street fighting.
+Iran officially became an Islamic Republic on 1 April 1979, after Iranians overwhelmingly approved a national referendum to make it so a day before.